bocadilloproject/bocadillo/docs/faq.md

 ### What's coming next?

 We have tons of ideas on making Bocadillo better.
-Check out our <repo-page to="ROADMAP.md" text="roadmap"/> for a few hints on what's to expect in the short-to-long term.
+Check out our [GitHub issues](https://github.com/bocadilloproject/bocadillo/issues) for a few hints on what's to expect in the short-to-long term.
 If you have ideas yourself, be sure to come and discuss them with us, e.g. by <open-issue text="opening an issue on GitHub"/>.

 ## Design and API

 ### Why pass the request and response around everywhere?

-At the fundamental level, an HTTP server application takes an HTTP request as input and _return_ and HTTP response.
+At the fundamental level, an HTTP server application takes an HTTP request as input and _returns_ an HTTP response.
 Many frameworks have implemented this style with great success.

 In Bocadillo however, you may have noticed that [HTTP views][http-views] don't _return_ a `Response`.